Haneda Hai

-The Haneda Hai (羽田盃) is a Japanese thoroughbred horse race on dirt track only for three year old horses.
-It is graded as a Domestic Grade I. It is run over a distance of 1,800 meters (about 9 furlongs) at Oi Racecourse in Shinagawa, Tokyo in April or May.
+The Haneda Hai (羽田盃) is a Japanese Domestic Grade 1 flat race for three year old thoroughbred colts and fillies run over a distance of 1,800 meters (about 9 furlongs) on dirt at Ohi Racecourse in Shinagawa, Tokyo in late April to early May.

 History

-It began in 1955 as the Oi Hai.
-Its name was changed to Haneda Hai in commemoration of Haneda racecourse which used to be situated next to Shinagawa.
+It began in 1956 as the Ohi Hai.
+Its name was changed to Haneda Hai in commemoration of Haneda Racecourse which used to be situated next to Shinagawa.

-Its distance has been changed several times.
+The distance has been changed several times.
 It has been run as follows: